grame-cncm/faustdoc/src/workshops/2020-11-21-faust-vcvrack.md

 The Faust compiler can be embedded in applications or plugins using [libfaust](https://faustdoc.grame.fr/manual/embedding/), and DSP code can be edited and JIT compiled on the fly.

-You'll have to clone and compile the [GitHub project](https://github.com/VCVRack/VCV-Prototype/tree/faust) from here: https://github.com/VCVRack/VCV-Prototype/tree/faust.
-Be use to use the `faust` branch and follow the [explanations](https://github.com/VCVRack/VCV-Prototype/blob/faust/Faust.md) given here: https://github.com/VCVRack/VCV-Prototype/blob/faust/Faust.md.
+You'll have to clone and compile the [GitHub project](https://github.com/VCVRack/VCV-Prototype/tree/faust).
+Be use to use the `faust` branch and follow the [explanations](https://github.com/VCVRack/VCV-Prototype/blob/faust/Faust.md) given.

 **Then you should be ready for this workshop !**